ros-industrial/industrial_training/gh_pages/_source/session9/Cameras-and-Calibration.md

 ## Getting Setup

-This section will work from its own workspace seperate from the core training exercises.
+This section will work from its own workspace separate from the core training exercises.

 1. Create the workspace and copy the template packages.